lovelyandeo/Space-Projects/README.md

+# Data Science in Space
-# This repository is a collection of my projects utilizing both data science and space exploration
+This serves a a repository of my projects utilizing data science in analyzing, interpreting, and dealing with space science data.